jdyeakel/jdyeakel.github.io/people/index.md

 <div>
 <p style="float: left;padding-right:25px"><img src="/images/Ritwika-web2.jpg" width="125"></p>
-<b>Dr. Ritwika VPS</b> <b>Graduated with a Ph.D. in Physics in 2021</b> "I joined UC Merced as a physics grad student in Fall 2015.
+<b>Dr. Ritwika VPS Ph.D.
+(Physics)</b> <b>Postdoctoral Researcher at UCLA</b> "I joined UC Merced as a physics grad student in Fall 2015.
 I have long been interested in the scope of using physics to solve problems in ecology and evolutionary biology, hence my interest in the Yeakel lab.
 Currently, I work on an eclectic collection of problems which includes looking at vocalisation in human infants as an acoustic foraging process, studying the dynamics of a population of foragers given a choice of strategies, and looking at the collective motion of phototactic bacteria."  <BR> <BR>
 </div>

 <BR CLEAR="...">